qpdf/qpdf/README-maintainer.md

 # Release Reminders

-* Test for binary compatility.
+* Test for binary compatibility.
 The easiest way to do this is to check out the last release, run the test suite, check out the new release, run `make build_libqpdf`, check out the old release, and run `make check NO_REBUILD=1`.
 * When making a release, always remember to run large file tests and image comparison tests (`--enable-test-compare-images` `--with-large-file-test-path=/path`).
 For Windows, use a Windows style path, not an MSYS path for large files.
 For a major release, consider running a spelling checker over the source code to catch errors in variable names, strings, and comments.
 Use `ispell -p ispell-words`.
 * Run tests with sanitize address enabled:
   ```